gregabbott/chute/README.md

 where it can
-call unary methods without parentheses (`chute(data).f1.f2.f3.someLib.f4InSomeLib.f5`), and call its `.do` sub-chain method when first calling Chute `chute(data,f1,f2)` as well as namelessly later `chute(data).map(mapFn)/*.do*/(f1,f2)`.
+call unary methods without parentheses (`chute(data).f1.f2.f3.someLib.f4InSomeLib.f5`), and call its `.do` sub-chain method when starting a new chute `chute(data,f1,f2)` as well as namelessly later `chute(data).map(mapFn)/*.do*/(f1,f2)`.